armstonj/pylidar-tls-canopy/README.md

 conda env update -f environment.yml conda activate pylidar-tls-canopy
 ```
 Before creating the conda environment, you will need to edit the environment.yml file to modify the paths to the RDBLib pip wheel and the RiVLIB download root directory on your local system.
+If you are only installing pylidar-tls-canopy for analysis of LEAF data then simply remove these lines.

 See the Jupyter Notebooks for gridding, vertical profile and LEAF time-series analysis examples.